top of page

 What is a Bet Calculator?

+A bet calculator is designed to answer one of the biggest questions in sports betting: how much will I win?
+This easy to use tool gives you an insight into your potential profitswhen betting at a sportsbook.
+Use The Bonus Box Free Bet Calculator Odds & Profit Tool to set your desired price and stake, and see what you could win if you find the right market.
 You can flick between numerous bet types from simple singles to complex multiples and find a bet level that’s right for you.
 The Bonus Box calculator covers all bet types and conditions that you’ll find across our site.
 Use the betting calculator below to discover your potential profits and read on to learn more about Rule 4, Each Way, Dead Heat, and everything else you should know before betting!

 Why Use a Bet Calculator?

-• Strategy Comparison: It allows you to quickly see the difference in profit between a €10 Single and a €1 Yankee, helping you manage your bankroll more effectively.
+It allows you to quickly see the difference in profit between a €10 Single and a €1 Yankee, helping you manage your bankroll more effectively.

-• Handling Variables: It takes the guesswork out of complex adjustments like Rule 4 deductions or Each Way place terms, showing you exactly how much the bookmaker owes you.
+It takes the guesswork out of complex adjustments like Rule 4 deductions or Each Way place terms, showing you exactly how much the bookmaker owes you.

 What is Rule 4?